-Me and my family, we did this road trip, inland through the mountains and the forests region of the north of Sweden.
+Me and my family, we did this road trip, inland through the mountains and the forests region of the north of Sweden after we spent time looking for things to do in Switzerland.
 I was so intrigued by it—I hadn’t been in those places since I was a little kid.
 And so, I think I wanted to paint those experiences with the mediums that I use, the pen, and the guitar.
 I try to paint those experiences with words and music.

 It doesn’t have to translate to you directly to understand it.
 I mean, it doesn’t really matter —it’s very simple, really.
 It’s like, OK, do I enjoy this or not?
 OK, I enjoy it.
 I mean, that’s what it comes down to.
 And it doesn’t really matter what my inspiration was; the only thing that matters is that it moves something in you, and that it means something to you.
 And it can mean something completely different.
 And I’m totally OK with that.
 I mean, as long as it gives meaning to people, it doesn’t really matter from where the inspiration is taken.

 On the subject of the emotional intensity of the new album, do you feel like things end up in a cathartic place?